tusharbhutt/Endless-Nodes/readme.md

 ![sixtext](./img/sixtext.png)

+**NOT SHOWN: There is an eight input variant now too, as of Sep 20, 2023**

 ### Six Integer Input to Six Integer Output
-I've seen a fair number of 3-, 4-, or more way text input and outputs, I wanted to do something for numbers as well.
+I've seen a fair number of 3-, 4-, or more X-way text input and outputs, I wanted to do something for numbers as well.
 Use it as you wish.

 ![sixintconnect](./img/sixintconnect.png)

 ### Six Integer Widget
 As above, but with widgets for entry instead of connectors